MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxtargets/ns-acxtargets-acx_target_factory_circuit_config.md

 ### -field Flags

 Target factory circuit configuration flags defined by the [ACX_TARGET_FACTORY_CIRCUIT_CONFIG_FLAGS enum](ne-acxtargets-acx_target_factory_circuit_config_flags.md).

 No flag bits are currently defined.
 Set this member to zero - AcxTargetFactoryCircuitConfigNoFlags

 ### -field IoTarget

-TBD -  A WDFIOTARGET object that is the IoTarget for the factory circuit.
+A WDFIOTARGET object that is the IoTarget for the factory circuit.
+For more information about WDF IO targets see [Initializing a General I/O Target](/windows-hardware/drivers/wdf/initializing-a-general-i-o-target).

 ### -field SymbolicLinkName

-A string that represents the link name that was created by the TBD.
+Pointer to a Unicode string that contains the name of the symbolic link for the circuit configuration.

 ## -remarks